The @minswap/aggregator-widget is for token swapping at the best prices across all Cardano DEXes.

 violet-dark

-To use a preset theme, add the data-ms-theme
+To use a preset theme, add the data-ms-theme attribute to your HTML tag:

 Custom CSS Variables